 10 Bizarre Sexual Facts From Ancient Egypt

-When it comes to humanity, very little in life shows us who we really are as well as the way we express ourselves through sex.
-From sex habits to sex laws, our sexuality tells us a lot about ourselves in many, many other facets of life, such as the way we view and care for one another, how we think of our place on the social ladder (and the places of others), and, of course, what we find desirable or undesirable in other people.
+When it comes to humanity, very little in life shows us who we really are more than how we express ourselves through sex.
+From sex habits to sex laws, our sexuality tells much about humans in many, many other facets of life, such as how we view and care for one another, how we think of our place on the social ladder (and the places of others), and, of course, what we find desirable or undesirable in other people.

 Sex is one of the most fundamental forms of both communication and introspection that we have, and it’s been this way since the dawn of time.
 Ancient Egypt was one of the marvels of the ancient world, exotic and unusual in almost every way.
 It seems that we can hardly get enough of their unorthodox practices and bizarre beliefs; even by ancient world standards, Egypt was definitely a weird place.
 Here are ten bizarre sex habits from the world of ancient Egypt.